rate-nl/ISO/ISMS.md

   - Approve risk assessments and the Risk Treatment Plan (RTP).
   - Oversee **incident management and resolution** for critical security incidents.
   - Ensure periodic **reviews of security incidents and ISMS effectiveness**.
+  #### Competency Requirements:
+  - Understanding of information security governance and ISO 27001 principles.
+  - Familiarity with legal, regulatory, and contractual obligations related to information security.
+  - Experience in organizational risk management and executive decision-making.

 ### 4.2.
 Managing Director